justbuchanan/oasis/website/content/docs/electronics/_index.md

     - shipping: $38
     - sales tax: $13

+This order was for five boards, so price/board was $28 + ~$17 = ~$45.

 ### v0.2 ledboard - March 16, 2025

 Based on the poor thermal performance of the all-in-one boards, I decided to do a major redesign and put the leds on their own board, made out of solid aluminum.
-The electronics are on their own board.
+The rest of the electronics are on their own board.

-This order is for 5x 1.6mm thick boards for the leds.
+This order is for 5x 1.6mm thick aluminum boards for the leds.
 Price/board = $6.84.
 This price doesn't include the 5 Cree XT-E LEDs or the connector cable soldered on.

 Files: https://github.com/justbuchanan/oasis/tree/main/pcb/fabricated-boards/ledboard-v0.3